Self-Publishing

 Choosing between Amazon KDP Select and wide distribution is one of the most critical decisions UK self-published authors face.
 While the industry buzz often favours one or the other, the reality is far more nuanced — especially when viewed from a UK business perspective.
 The decision impacts not only your book’s reach and royalties but also your marketing strategy, ISBN ownership, and overall control.

 Having spent over 25 years navigating eCommerce and publishing, both as an author and a service provider, I’ve seen plenty of authors fall into expensive pitfalls simply because they didn’t understand the practicalities behind KDP Select versus wide distribution.
-For example, when I formatted Google.
-Panic.
-Repeat. for KDP, I learned firsthand how Amazon’s ecosystem rewards exclusivity but also limits reach.
 That battle-hardened experience shaped how I advise authors today.

 This guide is designed specifically for UK authors, focusing on real-world costs in pounds sterling, UK market data, and practical business advice.
 We’ll walk through terminology, technical steps, and advanced tactics to help you make an informed choice.
 I’ll also share insights on how professional formatting and publishing workflows integrate with your distribution choices, so you get maximum value without headaches.